BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 ## Exercice 3 : Batch processing

-The next step will consists of performing the analysis on all images contained in the `data` directory.
+The next step will consists of running the analysis on all images contained in the `data` directory.

 ### Step 1

-We will proceed step by step and first start to handle image names dynamically using ***variables***.
-This will enable the code to process images without relying on hard-coded names.
+We will proceed step by step and first enhance the flexibility of our code by managing image names dynamically, using ***variables***, instead of hardcoding them directly into our script.

-For the sake of demonstration, we will first try to open the second image by simply modifying the path at the beginning of the code.
+To understand why this is critical, we will open the second image by simply modifying the opening path.

 - Modify image path as follow:
     ```
     open(".../BDWorkshop_Fiji-DividingCells/data/image_02.tif");
     ```

-This should output the following error :
+After running the macro we should get the following error :
 `No window with the title "image_01.tif" found`
-This is because later in the code
+This error arises from the fact that deeper in the code we are using a hardcoded command to select the original image window :
+`selectWindow("image_01.tif");`

+To get around this problem, we need to store the name of imported images in a variable that we will later use to refer to the image.

 - Retrieve and store the image name in the `image_name` variable:
     ```